sntung41406/sntung41406.github.io/_pages/about.md

 * Our work involves *kernel analysis* for this task.
 * Current research sticks with a "tried-and-true" kernel (linear, or RBF).
-* However, we find improvements in using other kernels, like the *Laplace kernel*, which is intended to allow for sharp transitions in pixel intensity.
+* However, we find improvements in using other kernels, like the *Laplace kernel*, which specifically allows for sharp transitions in pixel intensity.
-* See improved details below.
+* See enlarged details below.

 | Linear Kernel (Zoomed In)  | Laplace Kernel (Zoomed In) |
 |---|---|